-Start from the sample code discussed in class: test\led.py, which implements this control for the ACT LED.
+Start from the sample code discussed in class: test_led.py (also available as a Gitlab repo), which implements this control for the ACT LED.
 You will have to change the code to work with pin 12.

 Different forms of pin numberings